Mistake 1 – Not locking down the right ports for convenience.

 Before you lock down access to an instance, deciding which security groups are assigned to which instances is a must.
 Each security group can be programmed with its own set of inbound and outbound rules.
-I.e. It’s essential to make sure security groups are properly arranged, because it’s not uncommon to leave some groups unprotected.
-Slip-ups like this are similar to when people made sure the windows are locked but then leave front door wide open.
+I.e. It’s essential to make sure security groups are properly arranged because it’s not uncommon to leave some groups unprotected.
+Slip-ups like this are similar to when people made sure the windows are locked but then leave the front door wide open.

 Mistake 2 – Providing more than the minimum permission set.